 Across the evolutionary history of salps, linear chains have evolved multiple times independently from oblique ancestors (Damian-Serrano et al. 2023), suggesting the adaptive role of this architecture as a functional trait.
 Linear chain architectures evolved independently in M. hexagona, S. zonaria, I. punctata, and before the common ancestor of Iasis and Salpa.
 Our results show that going from an oblique form to a linear one may confer significant advantages in locomotory speed and energetic efficiency.
 However, multiple colonial architectures, which we find to be slower swimmers (such as transversal chains, helical chains, whorls, and clusters in the genus Pegea and the Cyclosalpidae family) had also evolved from oblique and linear ancestors.
 This is incongruent with a scenario where natural selection strongly favors locomotion efficiency across all ecological niches of salps.
 Therefore, the evolution of colonial architecture may be driven by ecological trade-offs with other non-locomotory functions.
-Alternatively, in some of these lineages, locomotion at the colonial stage may not be important enough for selection to maintain these highly hydrodynamic forms, allowing for neutral evolutionary processes to produce a diversity of non-adaptive forms.
-We do not expect the relationships between speed, architecture, and energetic efficiency to be a result of them co-evolving with one another, but rather a result of present mechanical relationships derived from colonial form.
-Therefore, it would not be appropriate to analyze these relationships using phylogenetic comparative methods.
+Alternatively, in some of these lineages, locomotion at the colonial stage may not be important enough for selection to maintain these highly streamlined forms, allowing for neutral evolutionary processes to produce a diversity of non-adaptive forms.
+In the current study, we did not use phylogenetic comparative methods in our analysis because like other investigators comparing biomechanical properties across species (e.g. Dabiri et al. 2010, DiSanto et al. 2021) we were interested in inherent mechanical relationships dictated by the colony architectures.
+For instance, a linear arrangement of zooids inherently reduces drag due to a cluster arrangement, leading to faster swimming speeds and potentially higher efficiency regardless of phylogenetic history.
+In other words, any phylogenetic inertia is irrelevant in instantaneous relationships between traits (Felsenstein 1985).
+Moreover, independence of data is often incorrectly assumed to be an assumption of standard (nonphylogenetic) regressions (Uyeda et al. 2018), when in reality the assumptions relate to the independence and distribution of the error terms.
+Thus, when all the phylogenetic signal is present in the predictor, as it is in the case with colonial architecture (Damian-Serrano et al. 2022) and its associated characteristics, there is no need for any “phylogenetic correction” (Uyeda et al. 2018).
 However, there may be unaccounted factors explaining the residual variation in our analyses that may bear phylogenetic signal.
 For example, tunic stiffness, tunic smoothness, muscle band number, muscle fiber density, swimming behavior, as well as metabolic and physiological baselines may be more similar between more closely related species, potentially erasing some of the architecture-specific signal.
-Future studies may address the role of phylogeny and heritable factors in salp swimming speed and cost of transport.
-These factors may have co-evolved with each other and/or with respiration rate or colonial architecture.
+Future studies could address the role of phylogeny and heritable factors in salp swimming speed and cost of transport using phylogenetic comparative methods.
+These analyses could reveal whether these factors have co-evolved with each other and/or with respiration rate or colonial architecture.

 Insights for bioinspired underwater vehicle design